Ask an expert: ‘As a RBS shareholder, am I due compensation?’ – Which? News

 Submitted via the Which?
 Money Helpline.

 A. The ongoing battle between investors who bought shares in RBS right before it was bailed out by the government in 2008 has been in the headlines over the past few months.
-And you’re right that thousands of shareholders have been offered compensation after the bank settled out of court.
+RBS have not paid anyone yet, but thousands of shareholders have reached settlement with the bank after RBS settled out of court.

 First, the background on this.
-Between April and June 2008, thousands of investors bought shares in RBS following a rights issues – an invitation to existing shareholders to buy additional new shares in the company at a discount to the market price at a later date.
+Between April and June 2008, thousands of investors bought shares in RBS following a rights issues – an invitation to existing shareholders to buy additional new shares in the company at a discount to the market price.

 The money is usually used to pay off debt or to fund acquisitions and growth strategies.